Blurring the Line Between CDN and CMS

 But as this way of working becomes a habit, it’s not unusual to find that the solutions we’re using (whether it’s Google Tag Manager, Cloudflare, or our own ODN) take on the characteristics of ‘Meta CMSs’; systems which increasingly override our templates, content and page logic, and which use CMS-like logic to determine what the end-user sees.

-Over time, we build up more and more rules and replacement, until we find that there’s a blurring of lines between which bits of our website and content we manage in each platform.
+Over time, we build up more and more rules and replacements, until we find that there’s a blurring of lines between which bits of our website and content we manage in each platform.

 This creates a bunch of risks and challenges, such as: